clairebarale/webpage/content/_index.md

 ## News

+* June 2025: Our new paper, [Are we done with MMLU?](https://arxiv.org/abs/2406.04127#:~:text=Maybe%20not.,the%20true%20capabilities%20of%20LLMs.) is on Arxiv!
-* April 2024: [BAIPsy 2024](https://xuerli.github.io/BAIPSY/) is a student workshop that aims to faciliate discussion and exchange between Artificial Intelligence and Psychology researchers.
-Deadline for interest registration is the 1st of May, register [here](https://xuerli.github.io/BAIPSY/)
+* April 2024: Consider attending/submitting to [BAIPsy 2024](https://xuerli.github.io/BAIPSY/), a student workshop that aims to faciliate discussion and exchange between Artificial Intelligence and Psychology researchers.
 * From May to August 2024, I will be interning at Bloomberg (CTO office) in New York, focusing on information extraction in the legal domain.
 * November 27th 2023, NYC, I will be co-organizing a workshop on NLPxFinance at the 4th ACM Conference on AI in Finance - [NLP and Network Analysis in Financial Applications](https://sites.google.com/view/nlp-na-in-finance-2023/home).
 Deadline for submission coming soon, November 10th!
 * October 2023, 2 papers accepted at the NLLP workshop, EMNLP 2023!
 I will present them on December, 7th in Singapore